 Food traceability software is a type of system that helps you track ingredients in the supply chain.
 Food traceability software helps you get a complete overview of:

-In a nutshell, food traceability software is an inventory management system, that makes it possible for you to track and trace how ingredients move in your supply chain.
+In a nutshell, food traceability software makes it possible to track and trace how ingredients move in your supply chain.

-Food traceability software is typically linked to or a part of an ERP software solution, however not all ERP systems have full-end-to-end traceability.
+Traceability software for food manufacturing is typically linked to or a part of an ERP software solution, however not all ERP systems have full-end-to-end traceability.

 Many processes like tracking & tracing raw materials & performing quality inspections are still performed using spreadsheets and paper.